Search

 2. Counting

-It’s pretty simple.
-I started out when she was a little bitty girl and we told her we needed three cups or teaspoons of something.
-She counted them one by one.
+When my daughter was itty bitty, we told her we needed three cups or teaspoons of something.
+We’d count them one by one.
 Pretty soon, she started mimicking me, and then she was counting all by herself.
-Cooking also allows for conversions, which are very important for kids to learn!
-Substituting 1/3 cup for a full cup or a teaspoon for a tablespoon and talking through the mathematics will help their minds grasp more complex problems in the future.
+Cooking also calls for conversions, which are very important for kids to learn.
+“That big tablespoon is the same amount as three of these teaspoons!’ or “We’re doubling this recipe.
+That means when it says one, we need two!”
+Talking through the math will help kids’ minds grasp more complex problems in the future.

 3. Patience

-How often do we hear our children demand things right now?
-Teaching patience is difficult at times, but I have found when you are making cookies or cupcakes, kids will sit and stare at the oven, watching them rise.
+Cooking with toddlers is the perfect way to teach patience.
+I’ve found when you are making cookies or cupcakes, kids will sit and stare at the oven, watching them rise.
 Though the smell can be tantalizing, telling them to wait until the timer goes off with a great reward at the end (a warm chocolate chip cookie) has gone a long way in our home.
+Conversely, taking the cupcakes out too early reveals a goopy mess and can teach a quick lesson about why it’s important to wait.

 4. Nutrition